nirbhaykr87/codeBuddy/README.md

 ### Future Improvements
-- Enhanced Security: Implement authentication and authorization to secure rooms and user data.
+- 🔒 Enhanced Security: Implement authentication and authorization to secure rooms and user data.
-- GitHub Integration: Add features to push code directly to GitHub repositories from within the app.
+-🌟 GitHub Integration: Add features to push code directly to GitHub repositories from within the app.
-- Video Conferencing: Integrate a video feature to allow face-to-face communication during collaboration.
+-🎥 Video Conferencing: Integrate a video feature to allow face-to-face communication during collaboration.

 ### Contact
 For any questions or feedback, please open an issue on the repository or contact the project maintainer.

+---

+Happy Coding! 🎉